-There was no apparent change to the pattern of previous performances whereby revenues for Capitol increased at a rate in excess of the overall market, based on Medicare rebates paid over the course of the financial year.
+There was no apparent change to the pattern of previous yearly performance whereby revenues for Capitol increased at a rate in excess of the overall market, based on Medicare rebates paid over the course of the financial year.
+The Group has had an organic growth rate of 12.8% when normalized to exclude the impact of acquisitions compared to an increase in Australia-wide Medicare benefits of 8.8% in dollar terms.